Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/API.md

 3. concept_relationship table:
     * **http://localhost:8080/api/omop/conceptrelationships** Returns all records of a concept relationship table
     * **http://localhost:8080/api/omop/conceptrelationships/?concept_id_1=5&concept_id_2=58&relationship_id=Concept%20replaced%20by** To get a unique row of concept_relationship table we need to give three query terms that consists of concept_id_1, concept_id_2 and relationship_id.
 However to get all records with a specific query terms for concept_id_1 or with concept_id_2 or relationship_id or any combination of these can be applied.
+	!!! info
+    	The above enpoint was a special case as there was no single primary key assigned to the table and therefore, we provided a filter capability to extract records with a simple enpoint with no filter word written at the end of an endpoint.
+In all other api endpoints when a filter is applied, a word filter is placed at the end of the endpoints.
+To make API consistant we also also provide alternate endpoints that ends with the filter and the above two samples can also be written something like this: http://localhost:8080/api/omop/conceptrelationshipfilter and http://localhost:8080/api/omop/conceptrelationshipfilter/?concept_id_1=5&concept_id_2=58&relationship_id=Concept%20replaced%20by.

 4. concept_ancestor table:
     * **http://localhost:8080/api/omop/conceptancestors/** Returns all records of a concept_ancestor table